-All applicants must complete the following appendices and attach them to the final Project Narrative document.
+All applicants must complete the following appendices and attach them to the final project narrative document.
+All of the requested information for the following appendices will not count in the project narrative page limitation.

 (a) Appendix 1: Bibliography and References Cited